DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

 ## Logical Volume Manager (LVM)

-used for managing block storage in Linux. provides an abstraction layer between the physical storage and the file system enables the file system to be resized, span across multiple disks, use arbitrary disk space, etc. accumulates spaces taken from partitions or entire disks (called Physical Volumes) to form a logical container (called Volume Group) which is then divided into logical partitions (called Logical Volumes). online resizing of volume groups and logical volumes, online data migration between logical volumes and between physical volumes user-defined naming for volume groups and logical volumes mirroring and striping across multiple disks snapshotting of logical volumes.
+- Used for managing block storage in Linux.
+- Provides an abstraction layer between the physical storage and the file system
+- Enables the file system to be resized, span across multiple disks, use arbitrary disk space, etc.
+- Accumulates spaces taken from partitions or entire disks (called Physical Volumes) to form a logical container (called Volume Group) which is then divided into logical partitions (called Logical Volumes).
+- online resizing of volume groups and logical volumes,
+- online data migration between logical volumes and between physical volumes
+- user-defined naming for volume groups and logical volumes
+- mirroring and striping across multiple disks
+- snapshotting of logical volumes.

 ![](image-0A8W8M1U.jpg)

-the LVM structure is made up of three key objects called physical volume, volume group, and logical volume.
+- Made up of three key objects called physical volume, volume group, and logical volume.
-These objects are further virtually broken down into Physical Extents (PEs) and Logical Extents (LEs).
+- These objects are further virtually broken down into Physical Extents (PEs) and Logical Extents (LEs).

-### Physical Volume(PV)
+**Physical Volume(PV)**

-created when a block storage device such as a partition or an entire disk is initialized and brought under LVM control.
-This process constructs LVM data structures on the device, including a label on the second sector and metadata shortly thereafter.
+- created when a block storage device such as a partition or an entire disk is initialized and brought under LVM control.
+- This process constructs LVM data structures on the device, including a label on the second sector and metadata shortly thereafter.

-The label includes the UUID, size, and pointers to the locations of data and metadata areas.
-Given the criticality of metadata, LVM stores a copy of it at the end of the physical volume as well.
-The rest of the device space is available for use.
+- The label includes the UUID, size, and pointers to the locations of data and metadata areas.
+- Given the criticality of metadata, LVM stores a copy of it at the end of the physical volume as well.
+- The rest of the device space is available for use.

-You can use an LVM command called pvs (physical volume scan or summary) to scan and list available physical volumes on server2:
+You can use an LVM command called `pvs` (physical volume scan or summary) to scan and list available physical volumes on server2:
 ```bash
 [root@server2 ~]# sudo pvs
   PV         VG   Fmt  Attr PSize   PFree
   /dev/sda2  rhel lvm2 a--  <19.00g    0
 ```

-(a for allocatable under Attr)
+- (a for allocatable under Attr)

 Try running this command again with the -v flag to view more information about the physical volume.

-### Volume Group
+**Volume Group**

-A Volume Group (VG) is created when at least one physical volume is added to it.
+- Created when at least one physical volume is added to it.
-The space from all physical volumes in a volume group is aggregated to form one large pool of storage, which is then used to build logical volumes.
+- The space from all physical volumes in a volume group is aggregated to form one large pool of storage, which is then used to build logical volumes.
-The physical volumes added to a volume group may be of varying sizes.
+- Physical volumes added to a volume group may be of varying sizes.
-LVM writes volume group metadata on each physical volume that is added to it.
+- LVM writes volume group metadata on each physical volume that is added to it.
-The volume group metadata contains its name,date and time of creation, how it was created, the extent size used, a list of physical and logical volumes, a mapping of physical and logical extents, etc.
+- The volume group metadata contains its name,date, and time of creation, how it was created, the extent size used, a list of physical and logical volumes, a mapping of physical and logical extents, etc.
-A volume group can have a custom name assigned to it at the time of its creation.
+- Can have a custom name assigned to it at the time of its creation.
-A copy of the volume group metadata is stored and maintained at two distinct locations on each physical volume within the volume group.
+- A copy of the volume group metadata is stored and maintained at two distinct locations on each physical volume within the volume group.

-You can use an LVM command called vgs (volume group scan or summary) to scan and list available volume groups on server2:
+Use `vgs` (volume group scan or summary) to scan and list available volume groups on server2:
 ```bash
 [root@server2 ~]# sudo vgs
   VG   #PV #LV #SN Attr   VSize   VFree
   rhel   1   2   0 wz--n- <19.00g    0
 ```

-status of the volume group under the Attr column (w for writeable, z for resizable, and n for normal),
+- Status of the volume group under the Attr column (w for writeable, z for resizable, and n for normal),

 Try running this command again with the -v flag to view more information about the volume group.

 ### Physical Extent

-A physical volume is divided into several smaller logical pieces when it is added to a volume group.
-These logical pieces are known as Physical Extents (PE).
-An extent is the smallest allocatable unit of space in LVM.
+- A physical volume is divided into several smaller logical pieces when it is added to a volume group.
+- These logical pieces are known as Physical Extents (PE).
+- An extent is the smallest allocatable unit of space in LVM.
-At the time of volume group creation, you can either define the size of the PE or leave it to the default value of 4MB.
+- At the time of volume group creation, you can either define the size of the PE or leave it to the default value of 4MB.
-This implies that a 20GB physical volume would have approximately 5,000 PEs.
+- This implies that a 20GB physical volume would have approximately 5,000 PEs.
-Any physical volumes added to this volume group thereafter will use the same PE size.
+- Any physical volumes added to this volume group thereafter will use the same PE size.

-You can use an LVM command called vgdisplay (volume group display) on server2 and grep for 'PE Size' to view the PE size used in the rhel volume group:
+Use `vgdisplay` (volume group display) on server2 and grep for 'PE Size' to view the PE size used in the rhel volume group:
 ```bash
 [root@server2 ~]# sudo vgdisplay rhel | grep 'PE Size'
   PE Size               4.00 MiB